Grahp/Steno-Glossary/README.md

 ## Stroke
 Noun

-TODO
-- A steno stroke.
+- TODO A steno stroke.

 Verb

-TODO
 - The act of pressing down all the **keys** in a **stroke**.

 ## Chord bank